 Grounding Cables come in several different types.
 The grounding cable is what connects the anti static mat being used as a work surface to the grounded electrical outlet.

 There are grounding cables for mats, wrist straps, and common point grounds for both.
-Alternatively, you can use a continuous monitor to make sure you know your mats and wrist straps are grounded constantly.

-What you do not want to do is to use the alligator clip to clip the wrist strap to the
+What you do not want to do is to use the alligator clip to clip the wrist strap to the anti static mat.
+This will not work.
+In fact, this will increase the total system resistance to the